 • Burn a few smaller logs, as opposed to a very large one

 • If you add logs, open up the air control to high for at least 2-3 minutes

 • Let your fire burn out overnight

-We have a wide range of wood burning stoves, to suite all budgets and room sizes.
+We have a wide range of wood-burning stoves, to suit all budgets and room sizes.
 You can request a brochure online today here, a member of staff will post your brochure, for you to view from the comfort of your own home….